daley-mottley/medical-calculator/project-plan/DESIGN.md

 - Opens a modal for users to submit suggestions.
 - Submissions are sent to the admin email (daley.mottley@hotmail.com).
 - Should match the app's modern, professional medical UI.
+- The widget icon should use a ballot box or vote icon (not a chat bubble) to clearly represent suggestions/feedback.